flyteorg/flyte/rfc/system/5741-binary-idl-with-message-pack.md

 ```
 ### FlyteKit
 #### Attribute Access
-In most transformers, we should create a function `from_binary` to convert the Binary IDL Object into the desired type.
+In most transformers, we should create a function `from_binary_idl` to convert the Binary IDL Object into the desired type.

 When performing attribute access, Propeller will deserialize the msgpack bytes into a map object, retrieve the attribute, and then serialize it back into msgpack bytes (a Binary IDL Object containing msgpack bytes).

 This means that when converting a literal to a Python value, we will receive `msgpack bytes` instead of our `expected Python type`.

 #### pyflyte run
 The behavior will remain unchanged.

 We will pass the value to our class, which inherits from `click.ParamType`, and use the corresponding type transformer to convert the input to the correct type.

 ### Dict Transformer
 There are 2 cases in Dict Transformer, `Dict[type, type]` and `dict`.

 For `Dict[type, type]`, we will stay everything the same as before.

 #### Literal Value